jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 === ACP

-@acp is an alternative to @wac and serves as the older sibling.
+@acp~@bib:acp is an alternative to @wac and serves as the older sibling.
 @acp allows you to create matchers over users.
 These matchers can return a value true or false based on the agent that requests the resource.
 Policies are used to connect matchers to resources.